Defining Your Organizations Office 365 Andor SharePoint Vision And Mission Statement

 Step 1 — Identify stakeholders

-Engage IT, HR, legal, compliance, operations, and line-of-business leads.
-Each group has unique requirements the vision must address.
-Include 2–3 end users to ground the vision in real workflows.
+Engage key stakeholders such as IT, HR, legal, compliance, operations, and line-of-business leaders.
+Each group has specific needs that the vision must meet.

 Step 2 — Assess current state